luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 ---
 layout: post
-title: "Carving Your Own Path in a World of Followers"
+title: "Blog 1: Carving Your Own Path in a World of Followers"
 categories: blog
 ---
 # Carving Your Own Path in a World of Followers